Brothers Keepers (gang): Activities

 The gang is suspected to engage in criminal activities such as loan sharking, money laundering, arms trafficking, operating illegal gambling houses, murder, racketeering and extortion and the gang is also believed by authorities to traffic bulk quantities of Cocaine, Cannabis (drug), MDMA, Heroin, Opiate painkillers, Xanax, Adderall, Fentanyl and Methamphetamine across the nation as well as exporting to nations abroad.
 Investigations also highlighted the gang's strategy to expand into new markets within the country and abroad, utilizing tactics such as reduced drug prices for street-level traffickers they supply, branded products (such as purple fentanyl), and increased potency of drugs they supply.
-The group is believed by authorities to extort mainly independent drug traffickers and drug trafficking gangs not supplied by them, and extorts the Pimps of prostitutes for protection in return, along with home developers.

 Allies

-According to the Directorate of Criminal Investigation and Interpol, the Brothers Keepers are believed to be supplied by the Clan del Golfo in wholesale drugs and weapons, bypassing Mexican cartel intermediaries for bulk pricing, purer cocaine and direct shipment routes, according to the Toby Muse book Kilo: Life and Death Inside the Secret World of the Cocaine Cartels.

 The Brothers Keepers are currently closely allied to the Independent Soldiers, a gang which originates from South Vancouver and is another gang which was founded as a majority Punjabi-Canadian gang and rapidly became ethnically diverse, with numerous members of varying ethnicities joining.
 The two gangs already had a close relationship due to their long alliance in the Wolfpack prior to the Red Scorpions splitting into the Brothers Keepers and then the remaining Red Scorpions splitting from the Wolfpack.

 The gang also has a close alliance with the Hells Angels, including its 'Hardside' Chapter, located in Surrey.
 High-profile Brothers Keepers members Ty Quesnelle, Harb Dhaliwal, and Barinder Dhaliwal attended the funeral of Hells Angels member Suminder Singh "Allie" Grewal after he was gunned down at a Starbucks drive-through in south Surrey on August 2, 2019, a murder which the rival United Nations gang was believed to be responsible for.

 The Brothers Keepers also have a close relationship with the Driftwood Crips, based in Toronto's Jane and Finch neighbourhood.
 Several rappers associated with the Driftwood Crips have made references to the Brothers Keepers in various rap songs.
 According to the Vancouver Sun: "The Driftwood Crips, who have been active in the drug-and-gun trade since the mid-1990s, have aligned with, and are running, drug lines for the Brothers Keepers, a B.C. outfit that is locked in a bloody Lower Mainland gang conflict with rivals from at least two other groups."